saltoricristiano/cosmix-uda/README.md

 ![teaser](assets/mix_teaser_complex.jpg)

 ## News :bell:
-- 12/2022: CoSMix leads in the new SynLiDAR to SemanticKITTI [benchmark](https://paperswithcode.com/sota/3d-unsupervised-domain-adaptation-on-synlidar)! :rocket:
+- 12/2022: CoSMix leads the new SynLiDAR to SemanticKITTI [benchmark](https://paperswithcode.com/sota/3d-unsupervised-domain-adaptation-on-synlidar)! :rocket:
 - 7/2022: CoSMix code has been **RELEASED**!
 - 7/2022: CoSMix is accepted to ECCV 2022!:fire: Our work is the first using compositional mix between domains to allow adaptation in LiDAR segmentation!